freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/add-an-accessible-date-picker.english.md

 ## Instructions
 <section id='instructions'>
-Camper Cat is setting up a Mortal Kombat tournament and wants to ask his competitors to see what date works best.
+Camper Cat is setting up a Mortal Combat tournament and wants to ask his competitors to see what date works best.
 Add an <code>input</code> tag with a <code>type</code> attribute of "date", an <code>id</code> attribute of "pickdate", and a <code>name</code> attribute of "date".
 </section>

 ## Tests